-I am going to read the story to you now.
+Over the next two lessons, I am going to read the story to you.
 Listen carefully and look at the pictures as I read.
 Sometimes, I will stop and ask you what you think will happen next.
 You will probably not know for sure, but you can make a guess based on what has already happened.
 Listen carefully so that you can make good guesses about what will happen next!

-When I finish, I will show you the pictures again and you can tell what you remember about the story.
+When I finish, I will show you the pictures again and you can tell what you remember about this first part of the story.
+Then we will think about what might happen in the rest of the story.